ippontech/blog-usa/posts/innovative-snowflake-features-data-formats-and-types.md

 ## Storing Semi-Structured Data
 If you are not sure of the types of operations you will be performing on your semi-structured data, Snowflake recommends storing it in a VARIANT column.
 Data that is mostly regular and is comprised of mainly Strings and Integers will have similar storage requirements and query performance as VARIANT data as they will as separate columns.

-For better pruning and less storage consumption, Snowflake recommends flattening object and key data into separate columns if semi-structured data includes:
+For better pruning and less storage consumption, Snowflake recommends flattening object and key data into separate columns if the semi-structured data include the following:
 * Dates and Timestamps as String values
 * Numbers within Strings
 * Arrays